 Fatigue is common, especially in the first 12 weeks and again in late pregnancy.
 The woman may need to get more rest than usual.

 By 12 weeks of pregnancy, the enlarging uterus may cause the woman’s abdomen to protrude slightly.
 The uterus continues to enlarge throughout pregnancy.
 The enlarging uterus extends to the level of the navel by 20 weeks and to the lower edge of the rib cage by 36 weeks.

 The amount of normal vaginal discharge, which is clear or whitish, commonly increases.
 This increase is usually normal.
 However, if the discharge has an unusual color or smell or is accompanied by vaginal itching and burning, a woman should see her doctor.
 Such symptoms may indicate a vaginal infection.
-Some vaginal infections, such as trichomoniasis (a protozoan infection—see Trichomonas Vaginitis) and candidiasis (a yeast infection—see Vaginal Yeast Infection (Candidiasis)), are common during pregnancy and can be treated.
+Some vaginal infections, such as trichomoniasis Trichomonal Vaginitis Trichomonal vaginitis is a vaginal infection caused by the protozoa Trichomonas vaginalis.
+Trichomonal vaginitis is usually sexually transmitted.
+It can cause a green or yellow discharge... read more (a protozoan infection) and candidiasis Vaginal Yeast Infection (Candidiasis) A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
+A vaginal yeast infection may cause intense itching... read more (a yeast infection), are common during pregnancy and can be treated.